Don’t be like Goldilocks

 When are bears out ‘n’ about?

-Bears leave their dens in spring, around April and May.
-They breed in May and June, which is when they head to meadows, rivers, and alpine areas to seek out food, do yoga in the park, and bask in the midnight
+While bears usually leave their dens around April and May, you may encounter a bear in any season, including winter.
+Bears breed in May and June, which is when they head to meadows, rivers, and alpine areas to seek out food, do yoga in the park, and bask in the midnight sun.

 Where can I see them in all of their furry glory?

-We don’t recommend seeking out bears—let’s face it, there’s a pretty slim chance you’re winning that wrestling match.
-But in the interest of staying bear-aware, you should know that Grizzlies usually stick to alpine elevations, while black bears like to roam below the treeline.
-You’ll also spot bears on major highways, like the Alaska Highway, Haines Road, North Klondike Highway, South Klondike Highway, and the Dempster Highway.
+We don’t recommend seeking out bears.
+But in the interest of staying bear-aware, you should know that Grizzlies usually stick to alpine elevations, while Black bears like to roam below the treeline.
+You may also spot bears on major highways, like the Alaska Highway, Haines Road, North Klondike Highway, South Klondike Highway, and the Dempster Highway.

 What should I bring (besides a second pair of underwear—just in case)?

 There are a few rules that you should follow when trekking through the Yukon during bear season.
-Here are our top 13:
+Here are our top tips:

 - Carry bear spray and know how to use it properly.